 Fellowship with God

-Whatever else we may say about salvation and the eternal state of believers, it centers around fellowship with God.
+Whatever else we may say about salvation and the eternal state of believers, it centers on fellowship with God.
 What glory it will be!

-And the name of the city from that time on shall be, The Lord Is There.”
-Ezekiel 48:35b
+And the name of the city from that time on shall be, The Lord Is There.
+Ezekiel 48:35

-3 that which we have seen and heard we proclaim also to you, so that you too may have fellowship with us; and indeed our fellowship is with the Father and with his Son Jesus Christ.
-1 John 1:3
+That which we have seen and heard we proclaim also to you, so that you too may have fellowship with us; and indeed our fellowship is with the Father and with his Son Jesus Christ.
+First John 1:3

 So whatever else we may say about the eternal state of believers, it will be unclouded, undiminished fellowship with God.
 Be faithful as you wait for His coming.